Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/Enable Prometheus metric collection & Integration with Azure Managed Grafana.md

 ![Grafana Dashboard](https://user-images.githubusercontent.com/50182145/215081171-da0d9b79-a3ec-4408-9fad-3eadc2e1a0d5.png)

+For more information on this, check out the doc [Create an Azure Managed Grafana instance using the Azure CLI](https://learn.microsoft.com/en-us/azure/managed-grafana/quickstart-managed-grafana-cli)

 **Note**  : Azure Managed Grafana does not support connecting with personal Microsoft accounts currently.
 Please refer for additional information https://learn.microsoft.com/en-us/azure/managed-grafana/quickstart-managed-grafana-cli

-2. Grafana integration with Azure Monitor Workspace The primary method for visualizing Prometheus metrics is [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview).
+## Grafana integration with Azure Monitor Workspace
+The primary method for visualizing Prometheus metrics is [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview).

-[Connect your Azure Monitor workspace to a Grafana workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview#link-a-grafana-workspace) – To use it as a data source in a Grafana dashboard.
+Connect Grafana to your Azure monitor workspace by following the instructions in [Connect your Azure Monitor workspace to a Grafana workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview#link-a-grafana-workspace).
+This will enable you to use prometheus as a data source in a Grafana dashboard.
 You then have access to multiple prebuilt dashboards that use Prometheus metrics and the ability to create any number of custom dashboards.

-> Below is the process to accomplish the same
+> Below are the steps to complete this:

-- Open the Azure Monitor workspace menu in the Azure portal.
+- Open the Azure Monitor workspace menu in the Azure portal
-- Select your workspace.
+- Select your workspace
-- Click Linked Grafana workspaces.
+- Click "Linked Grafana Workspaces"
-- Select a Grafana workspace.
+- Select a Grafana workspace